jtheoof/swappy/README.md

 ## Limitations

-- **Copy**: Copy to clipboard won't work if you close swappy (the content of the clipboard is lost).
-This because GTK 3.24 [has not implemented persistent storage](https://gitlab.gnome.org/GNOME/gtk/blob/3.24.13/gdk/wayland/gdkdisplay-wayland.c#L857).
+- **Copy**: If you don't have [wl-clipboard] installed, copy to clipboard won't work if you close swappy (the content of the clipboard is lost).
+This because GTK 3.24 [has not implemented persistent storage on wayland backend yet](https://gitlab.gnome.org/GNOME/gtk/blob/3.24.13/gdk/wayland/gdkdisplay-wayland.c#L857).
 We need to do it on the [Wayland level](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-data-control-unstable-v1.xml), or wait for GTK 4.
-For now, Paste your Swappshot where you want to before you close the app.
+For now, we use `wl-copy` if installed and revert to `gtk` clipboard if not found.

 ## Installation